Development and Alumni Affairs

 He served Barnett in a number of roles including Financial and Market Analyst, Assistant Vice President, President and Chief Executive Officer of Barnett Bank of Gainesville, Executive Vice President and Vice Chairman/Director and President and COO.

-Mr. Lastinger has served the University of Florida and the Warrington College of Business Administration in numerous capacities.
+Mr. Lastinger has served the University of Florida and the Warrington College of Business in numerous capacities.
 He has served on Warrington's Business Advisory Council and Warrington's Major Gifts Committee.
 Mr. Lastinger is a past president of the UF Foundation Board, former director of Gator Boosters and serves on the advisory board of the Lastinger Center for Learning at UF's College of Education.
 Allen and Delores Lastinger provided a generous gift to fund the Center in 1998.

 Mr. Lastinger earned a Bachelor of Science in Business Administration from UF in 1965 and an MBA from UF in 1971.
 He also graduated from the Stonier Graduate School of Banking in 1981 and completed the Harvard Business School Advanced Management Program in 1982.